How to Make the Best Festive Appetizer: Beef Salad

 Instructions

-- In a huge pan, boil the meat first, changing the water at least once.
+- In a large pan, boil the meat first, changing the water at least once.

 - Add the peeled carrots, celeriac (quartered), parsnips and potatoes and boil until ready.
 Check with a fork that everything is thoroughly cooked.

-- On a large chopping board, chop all the vegetables and mix in a large bowl (or a large pan.)
+- On a large chopping board, chop all the vegetables (after they cool down) and mix in a large bowl (or a large pan.)

 - For food safety, use a different chopping board to chop the meat.
 Place the beef into the mixing bowl with the vegetables.